$ ~/cicdcalculator

 The crossover point

 For mixed Linux-plus-macOS pipelines, Buildkite wins almost immediately.
-Even a small team running a handful of iOS builds per day exceeds the cost-equivalence point because hosted macOS minutes are 10x Linux minutes.
-A 10-developer iOS team running 25 daily iOS builds at 20 minutes each will pay around $850 monthly on GitHub Actions hosted macOS alone.
+Even a small team running a handful of iOS builds per day exceeds the cost-equivalence point because hosted macOS minutes are roughly 10x Linux minutes.
+A 10-developer iOS team running 25 daily iOS builds at 20 minutes each will pay around $650 monthly on GitHub Actions hosted macOS alone ($0.062 per minute).
 The same team on Buildkite with two M2 Mac minis pays around $50 in amortised hardware, plus seats and Linux agents.

 Build speed and warm-cache state